+Some people may be more

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as a person with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers, EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).
+These people should seek advice about drinking water from their health care providers, EPA/DC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

 Drinking water, including bottled water may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791).

-If present, elevated levels of lead can susce serious health problems, especially for pregnant and young children.
-Lead in drinking water is primarily form materials and components associated with service lines and home syntexiby of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure yflushing water, but cannot control the variety of materials used in plumbing stiting for several hours, you can minimize the potential for lead exposure sitting for several hours, you can minimize the potential for lead exposure is available from the Safe Drinking Water by flushing water, testing methods, and drinking water, testing methods, and drinking water, attention span and experience delays in their physical and mental development.
-Children could how slight deficits in attention span and experience delays in their physical and mental development.
-Children course berlin Chater Township has no known lead service lines of unknown material.
-The sources of drinking water (both water over many years could develop vidney problems or high blood pressure, berlin Chater and buttled water) include vater ware and bottled water) include
+Lead can cause serious health effects in people of all ages, especially pregnant people, infants (both formulafed and breastfed), and young children.
+Lead in drinking water is primarily fromaterials and parts used in service lines and in home plumbing.
+Berlin Charter Township is responsible for providing high quality drinking water and removing lead pipes but cannot control the variety of materials used in the plumbing in your home.
+Because lead levels may vary over time, lead exposure is possible even when your tap sampling results do not detect lead at one point in time.
+You can help protect yourself and your family risk.
+Using a filter, certified by an American National Standards Institute accredited certifier to reduce your family srisk.
+Using a filter, certified by an American National Standards Institute accredited certifier to reduce your family srisk.
+Using a filter, certified by an American National Standards Institute accredited certifier to reduce lead, is effective in reducing lead exposures.
+Follow the instructions provided with the filter to ensure the filter is used properly.
+Use only cold water for drinking, cooking, or making baby formula, flush your pipes for several minutes, You can do this by run

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

 Contaminants that may be in source water: